 • Call the appropriate solver.

-For a basic nonlinear optimization example, see Solve a Constrained Nonlinear Problem.
+For a basic nonlinear optimization example, see Solve a Constrained Nonlinear Problem, Solver-Based.
 For a basic mixed-integer linear programming example, see Mixed-Integer Linear Programming Basics: Solver-Based.